Graduating soon?

 At MA, we prioritize job seeking activities.
 We are one of the unemployment insurance funds in Denmark that spends the most time and resources on helping our unemployed members find a meaningful job.
 Our services here are outstanding, yet our membership fee remains competitive.

-All of the above are gross amounts in Danish kroner.
-Unemployment benefits are taxable but the membership fee is tax deductible on your tax returns.
+Unemployment benefits are taxable (figures on this site are gross numbers) but the membership fee is tax deductible on your tax returns.
 Please note that it is voluntary to contribute to the early retirement pension fund.

 With MA you get financial help …